Criminal Justice (MS)

 • Athletes can stay on the team.
 It’s a great option for student-athletes with a remaining year of athletic eligibility.

 • It offers a streamlined application process.
-There is no application fee and no GMAT/GRE required for application to the program.
+There is no application fee and no GMAT/GRE required to apply for the program.

 • Admission requirements are simple.
 All that’s required is: